johnko/gtfc/README.md

 Decentralized/distributed transfers        | Kind of.
 Nodes can pull from any other nodes that are ahead.
 Chunked data transfers from multiple hosts | No.
 Optimal use                                | Good for small files or text.
 Limitations                                | Bad for large files or binary.
+Sync based on git commits, not files.

 # Quick Usage